About Cora Siré

 Her work has appeared in magazines such as the Literary Review of Canada, carte blanche, Arc Poetry, Geist, The Puritan, Montreal Serai and Maisonneuve as well as in numerous anthologies.

 She has participated in literary events and readings in Montréal, Ottawa, Toronto, Banff and New Haven, Connecticut and in universities such as Concordia and the University of Ljubljana, Slovenia.
+In 2017, she appeared in Montreal’s Blue Metropolis literary festival and the Burlington Book Festival in Vermont.

 Born in Canada, she often writes of elsewheres, drawing on her encounters in faraway places as well as her family’s history of displacement.